tamizhvendan/tamizhvendan.github.com/source/_posts/2015-01-18-step-5-advanced-search-dsl-using-fparsec.markdown

 ## Summary

 Its a little longer post than I expected and I am glad that you have read it this far.
-I'd like give credit to this [blog post by fog creek](http://blog.fogcreek.com/fparsec/) by [Hao Lian](http://haolian.org/) which I've used as a reference to come up with this implementation.
+I'd like give credit to this [blog post](http://blog.fogcreek.com/fparsec/) by [Hao Lian](http://haolian.org/) which I've used as a reference to come up with this implementation.
 As usual you can find the source code in the [phonecat github repository](https://github.com/tamizhvendan/fsharp-phonecat/tree/5).